mrsarm/tornado-dcoleman-mtasks-viewer/README.rst

 ------------

 * Python 3.6+
-* Tornado framework installed (tested with version 6)
+* Tornado framework installed (tested with version 6 and 6.1)
 * Django Coleman running at the URL pointed by the ``DCOLEMAN_ENDPOINT`` environment variable (by default it uses ``http://localhost:8000/api/v1``)